automatic-ripping-machine/automatic-ripping-machine/README.md

   - If video (Blu-Ray or DVD)
     - Retrieve title from disc or Windows Media MetaServices API to name the folder "movie title (year)" so that Plex or Emby can pick it up
     - Determine if video is Movie or TV using OMDb API
-    - Rip using MakeMKV (can rip all features or main feature)
+    - Rip using MakeMKV or HandBrake (can rip all features or main feature)
     - Eject disc and queue up Handbrake transcoding when done
     - Transcoding jobs are asynchronusly batched from ripping
     - Send notification when done via IFTTT or Pushbullet